JPEG Resize on-demand: FPGA vs GPU. Which is the fastest?

 That solution has been heavily tested for years and this is the proof of its reliability in the taks of JPEG Resize on-demand.
 Several high-load internet services have been utilizing that software and total number of processed JPEGs exceeds several quadrillions.
 In comparison with recently developed FPGA-based solutions it looks much more reliable.

-Fastvideo Image Processing SDK on NVIDIA T4 can do decode-resize-sharp-encode at 1.2 ms for 3 MPix image.
+Fastvideo Image Processing SDK on NVIDIA T4 can do decode-resize-sharp-encode at 1.2 ms for 3 MPix image resize which is around 800 fps, but this is the result without batch mode.
 As soon as image resize on GPU takes small part of that time, we see that performance on JPEG Decoder is the key to achieve maximum speed for that task.
 Usually resized image has smaller resolution and output JPEG Encoder can process it very fast.
 In general, GPU JPEG Encoder is much faster than GPU JPEG Decoder, that's why JPEG decoding is the bottleneck for that task.

-As far as concerns the feature of FPGA partial reconfiguration, it doesn't bring any additional benefits in comparison with GPU solutions for high performance image processing tasks.
+The feature of FPGA partial reconfiguration doesn't bring any additional benefits in comparison with GPU solutions for high performance image processing tasks.
 Basically, the performance is defined by the hardware and software.
 And if we need to run any other task on the same hardware, we just need to load another software from available image processing modules.
 In the case with GPU, this is actually a question about availability of necessary modules in the software.
 Fastvideo Image Processing SDK has great variety of such modules and it can also work with any other third-party SDK, so the choice of available software features for CUDA image processing on Tesla T4 is impressive.

 It should be noted that currently, versatility of GPU is much more profound in comparison with FPGA.
 NVIDIA GPUs have a lot of libraries which help developers to build their applications.
 And the idea of utilizing COTS (Commercial Off-The-Shelf) is very handy.
 GPU and FPGA have totally different architectures and that's why their "killer applications" are also quite different.
 NVIDIA, Intel and Xilinx invest a lot into their software, hardware, infrastructure, community and try to promote their solutions at full extent.
 They do compete everywhere and NVIDIA is now succeeding with implementation of embedded solutions on Jetson platform, though embedded solutions were always the main market niche for FPGA/ASIC.
 Intel and Xilinx are moving towards DL/AI to compete with NVIDIA as well.

-We have published available results for GPU vs FPGA performance and latency for image processing tasks.
-That comparison is indirect because we have benchmarks for different scenarios: for FPGA this is thumbnail generation case from JPEG images, for GPU this is standard JPEG resize to most frequently used resolution which was acquired from statistics.
+We have published available results for GPU vs FPGA performance and latency for JPEG Resize on-demand task.
+That comparison is indirect because we have benchmarks for different scenarios: for FPGA this is thumbnail generation case for JPEG images, for GPU this is standard JPEG resize to most frequently used resolution which was acquired from statistics.

 What we finally get